murray-berkowitz/node/async_weather/README.txt

 -- encodeURIComponent(string) --> get a url encoded string back (ie using %20 to represent spaces) -- decodeURIComponent(encodedString) --> converts it back to regular string

+-- Abstracting callbacks and App.js
+  -- App logic should not be apart of app.js and should be as abstracted away as possible (APIs, Database Connections, etc.).
+It should primarily be used to start our app,
+     requiring the necessary files
+  -- Callbacks should typically have a error, success parameter.
+The callback is called with one or the other depending on the success or failure of the async call